 In late March, the company announced it had partnered with a new private equity firm, Freeman Spogli & Co., after spending two and a half years partnered with PNC Riverarch Capital.
 Five Star had grown significantly under PNC’s partnership and a new partner like Freeman Spogli & Co. made perfect sense.
 The company’s new partners are continuing the pace of growth at which Five Star embarked upon with its previous partners.

 Focused on a 2020 Vision

 All vision and eyesight puns aside, Five Star is more focused than ever going into the 2020 calendar year.
-Investments in the areas of customer care and company culture are at the forefront of its plans this year.
-The company is also focused on leveraging technology, business intelligence, and data analytics to continue growth in integration and optimization for the benefit of increased operational efficiency and same store sales growth.
+For instance, areas of customer care and company culture are at the forefront of its plans this year.
+The company is also focusing on leveraging technology, business intelligence, and data analytics.
+As a result, it will continue the growth in optimization of increased operational efficiency and same store sales growth.

 MEET FIVE STAR

-Five Star Food Service, headquartered in Chattanooga, TN, is the Southeast’s premier on-site food and beverage solution provider to employers and other commercial, institutional, and educational locations.
+Five Star Food Service, headquartered in Chattanooga, TN, is the Southeast’s premier on-site food and beverage solution provider.
 Five Star is a leader in micro markets, full-line vending, corporate pantry kitchen, coffee and water services, full-service dining, catering, and sustainable products across Tennessee, Georgia, Alabama, Mississippi, Kentucky, and North Carolina.
-Founded in 1993, Five Star has grown to one of the largest privately held operators in the United States and is a franchise of Canteen, a Compass Group company.
+Founded in 1993, Five Star has grown to one of the largest privately held operators in the United States and is also a franchise of Canteen, a Compass Group company.
 Learn more at www.fivestarfoodservice.com or join the conversation on Facebook, LinkedIn, Twitter and Instagram.